+(b) Commons warm and arrived with the age since at the Note: (a) write your answers as instructed.

-Note : (a) Write your answers as instructed. (b) Compare your answer s with those given at the end of the lesson.
-(A) Fill ir the blanks.
-1. The constitution of India car me into force on January 26, 2.
+Fill in the blanks.
+1. The constitution o f India came into force on January 26, 2.
 Article prohibits employment of children in factories.
 3. Article protects the interest of the minorities.
-4. Article of the people. deals with education of the weaker sections (B) 3) Explain in brief Article 45 of the Indian constitution. ndian constitution.
+4. Article of the people. deals with education of the weaker sections Exp olain in brief Article 45 of the Indian constitution.